fakeperson12312/School-Stuff/Tech_Config_Stuff/Unblockers.md

 nano  (dont confuse with the cli text editor) titanium.dev's everything terbiumOS
 anuraOS
 Rammerhead
 tortillagames
-some google extensions that i wont name
+some google extensions that i wont name  (did u know that harvard has a chrome graphing calculator??? [along with yale!])